LRS Registration Details: Autumn 2023

 If I’m waitlisted, how will I be able to access the course materials?

-What if I want to switch sections?
+What if I want to switch to a section at a different time?

 What if I want to audit the course?